I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written and illustrated by Jonathan Roth

 A fast-paced space adventure starring two mismatched rovers who become an unlikely duo of scientific investigators.
 Published by Kids Can Press, 2022.
+Designed by Barb Kelly.

 “An appealing tale that suggests that music is the path to interplanetary harmony.” —Kirkus Reviews